kyyberi/dxdoctor/_posts/2010-12-27-what-kahneman-has-to-do-with-dx.md

 title: What Kahneman's system theory has to do with Developer eXperience?
 subtitle: System 1 and System 2 as part of designing developer experience
 description: >-
   Episode binds together Kahneman's theory of systems, Flow experience by Mihály Csíkszentmihályi and Cognitive ease around better developer experience.
-The result offers base to increase Business to Developer marketing and sales.
+The result offers a base to increase Business to Developer marketing and sales.
 image: /assets/img/005.jpg
 optimized_image: /assets/img/05-1.jpg
 category: video